 - The negative cognitive effects of alcohol can last from days to weeks after drinking stops.

 - Not drinking can keep your cognitive abilities at their best and help you stay sharp and focused.

 - Depression is about 8 times more common in the first year after TBI than in the general population.

-- Alcohol reduces testosterone production in males.
+- Alcohol causes low levels of testosterone in men.

 - Alcohol reduces sexual satisfaction in men and women.

 - Avoiding alcohol improves sexual ability and activity in men and women